February 28, 2015 - Daily Announcements

 Sunday, March 1 Shawn Hodson

 Articles posted but not read each day:

-School Fees: All current year and past year school fees were due on WEDNESDAY, October 1 These fees must be paid before students can use school transportation for extra curricular activities.
+Please make sure all school fees have been paid as report cards will be held as well as the release of transcripts for unpaid fees.
+If you would like to set up a payment plan, please contact Mrs. Kobe in the main office at 440-236-5001.
+These fees must be paid before students can use school transportation for extracurricular activities.
 You may pay your school fees through the payforit system online through the school’s website.
 You may also pay in the main office at CHS.
-If you have questions about your school fees, please see Mrs. Kobe in the main office.

 The Parent Portal in PowerSchool is now open and can be accessed.
 Parent/Student logins and passwords remain the same as last year.
 A new version of the Mobile App is now available and will prompt you for a District Mobile Registration code which is ZZGS.
 The link for the App can be downloaded from the Parent Portal or found on the App store.
 If you have trouble accessing your account please call the school at 440-236-5001 for assistance.

 Attention all students who would like to drive to school.
 If you have a valid driver’s license and have not met with Mr. Jump, turned in a completed parking permit form or paid the fee, you should not be driving to school and parking on the premises.
 All students who have a permit have an assigned spot.
 Make sure you are in it.
 If someone else is in your spot come see Mr. Jump.
 No one without a permit is to be parking in the high school lots or at Copopa.

 Want to get important updates regarding LCJVS and Elyria High School?
 Sign up for your school’s REMIND text/email messaging system!
 Just send the message “@ehs-jvs” to (567)302-2980 or visit www.remind.com/join/ehs-jvs